 A Process File describes what the agent is supposed to do.
 It can live alongside your code or documentation, and it should link to all relevant information — source files, goals, constraints, etc.

 A good Process File is small and focuses on a single thing.
+It describes the high-level intent at first.
+Then it lists all the steps the agent should follow in order to complete the task.

-🪃 Boomerang / SubTask
+🪃 Subagent / Subtask

 Pattern: Context engineering via delegation.